 During its second term, the government also executed two key missions on its ideological and political agenda namely the construction of the Ram Temple and the revocation of Article 370 and Kashmir’s autonomous status in 2019.
 Both are highly contentious and polarizing issues in India’s political history.
 The next year, the government faced farmers’ ire with the initiation of three controversial farm bills, that aimed to deregulate the government-run wholesale market system and remove middlemen.
 It led to widespread protests forcing the government to repeal the laws after a year.
 BJP-led central and state governments in Manipur also received widespread flak for political ineptitude in handling the ethnic violence in India’s northeastern state in May 2023.

-Economic agendasA majority of the public was completely taken in with the schemes of invigorating the economy through increased foreign investments and the reformed “one-size-fits-all” tax policy with the introduction of the Goods and Services Tax in July 2017.
-However, Modi’s notion of “Achche Din” directly translating to “good days” from Hindi, was quick to unravel.
-Overnight demonetization was a measure to root out corruption and cease the circulation of black money, but caused marked disruptions in the economy.
+Economic agendasA majority of the public welcomed the schemes of invigorating the economy through increased foreign direct investments and the reformed “one-size-fits-all” tax policy with the introduction of the Goods and Services Tax in July 2017.
+However, overnight demonetization intended as a measure to root out corruption and cease the circulation of black money caused marked disruptions in the economy.